MWatty/the-office-memory-game-pet-edition/README.md

 ### Further Testing

-* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+* The Website was tested on Google Chrome ,Firefox, Internet Explorer, Opera Microsoft Edge and Safari browsers.
 * A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.